These Keto Oreo Cheesecake Bites are a fun dessert to keep in the freezer for when a craving hits or when you need to boost your diet with a fat bomb.

 For the Crust

 - ½ cup almond flour

-- 1 tbsp salted butter softened or melted, but not hot
+- 1 tablespoon salted butter softened or melted, but not hot

 For the Filling